gideonibemerejr/SEI-CC-2/work/w10/d1/01-ajax-using-fetch.md

 	printData();
 	```
-	The `await` operator causes the code to "pause" until the promise returns its resolved value.
+	The `await` operator causes the code in `printData` to "pause" until the promise returns its resolved value.

 ---
 #### Use ES2017's async/await to Handle Promises